prologic/twtxt/docs/_posts/2020-12-22-twtsubjectextension.md

 ## Format

 The twt subject is the very first contents in parentheses right after any optional mentions in the twt text.
-The opening and closing parentheses are part of the subject.
+The opening and closing parentheses are not part of the subject contents, but rather enclose it.
 Apart from mentions and whitespace, there must not be any other text preceding the subject or else the parenthesized text must be treated as regular text.

 To further improve traditional subjects with only references in natural language, the [Twt Hash](twthashextension.html) of the first twt starting the